A top CEO recently spoke before a Harvard MBA class. A student asked, “What do I do?”

 One of the more unlikely people to have asked me, “How do you go about unearthing details?” was former U.S.S.R.
 President Mikhail Gorbachev.

 He had been told in Russian via a translator that my career involved traders who make big money.
-When an introduction was made he asked me in Russian through his translator: “What is it like to write about these traders?”
+When an introduction was made he asked in Russian through his translator: “What is it like to write about these traders?”

-My response was brief: “Very interesting.”
+My brief response: “Very interesting.”

 He waited for the translation: “It must be difficult to get behind the scenes; how do you do it?”